xiaoyeli/superlu_dist/README.md

 The latest documentation and publications can be found at this web site: https://portal.nersc.gov/project/sparse/superlu/

-In paticular, we highly recommend using the the latest 3D code, with usage example EXAMPLE/pddrive3d.c, which significantly outpeforms the earlier 2D code (EXAMPLE/pddrrive.c) both on GPUs and for strong scaling, because it contains the novel 3D communication-avoiding algorithms This was released since Version 9.0.0.
+In paticular, we highly recommend using the the latest 3D code, with example [EXAMPLE/pddrive3d.c](https://github.com/xiaoyeli/superlu_dist/blob/master/EXAMPLE/pddrive3.c), which significantly outpeforms the earlier 2D code (EXAMPLE/pddrrive.c) both on GPUs and for strong scaling, because it contains the novel 3D communication-avoiding algorithms This was released since Version 9.0.0.
 The [Release Note](https://github.com/xiaoyeli/superlu_dist/releases/tag/v9.0.0) and the companion [ACM TOMS paper](https://dl.acm.org/doi/full/10.1145/3577197) should serve as the Users' Guide.

+[EXAMPLE/README](EXAMPLE/README) shows how to run all the examples.

 Table of Contents
 =================